Jigyasa-2606/Oasis-based-dementia-classification/README.md

 **Defaults (honest evaluation):** training splits by **OASIS subject ID** (`--split_mode subject`) so slices from the same patient do not appear in both train and test.
 Loss uses **inverse-frequency class weights** unless you pass `--no_class_weights`.
 Evaluation prints **balanced accuracy**, **macro F1**, and a **majority baseline** alongside accuracy.

+**Live Demo**

+Try the web app: https://web-nine-opal-86.vercel.app

+Upload a brain MRI scan and get instant AI-powered classification — runs entirely in your browser, no installation needed.

 ## Expected data structure

 Point `--data_dir` to a folder containing the 4 class folders: